Analogy and Analogical Reasoning

 - Stebbing, L.S., 1933, A Modern Introduction to Logic, 2nd edition, London: Methuen.

-- –––, 1998, The Applicability of Mathematics as a Philosophical Problem, Cambridge: Harvard University Press.
+- –––, 1998, The Applicability of Mathematics as a Philosophical Problem, Cambridge, MA: Harvard University Press.

 - Sterrett, S., 2006, “Models of Machines and Models of Phenomena,” International Studies in the Philosophy of Science, 20(March): 69–80.